-Making your own porch pot is more economical, fun, and customizable.
+Making your own holiday porch pots with fresh greenery is more economical, fun, and customizable.

 So before you toss out any pots you may have purchased this year, remove all those embellishments and save them for next year!

-And if you make a pot of your own, leave me a picture in the comments.
+If you end up making your own holiday porch pots with fresh greenery, leave me a picture in the comments.
 I would love to see them!

 Let’s stay in touch!
 You can subscribe to The House on Silverado by using the box on this page, and follow on social media, so you won’t miss a thing!